Afonso Pena: Legacy

-In Gabriel Rossini's assessment, despite having resulted in diversification of investments, the Taubaté Agreement did not solve the problem of overproduction of coffee, leading, on the contrary, to the expansion of planting, since profits remained high.
-Therefore, new valorization programs had to be adopted in the years that followed, culminating in the permanent defense of coffee in 1924.
+In Gabriel Rossini's assessment, despite having resulted in diversification of investments, the Taubaté Agreement did not solve the issue of overproduction of coffee, leading, on the contrary, to the expansion of planting, since profits remained high.
+Therefore, new valorization programs had to be adopted in the following years, culminating in the "permanent defense of coffee" in 1924.
 In turn, the Caixa de Conversão operated successfully until the beginning of the First World War, when coffee and rubber prices fell and there was a decrease in the flow of foreign capital to Brazil, reversing the favorable external scenario that allowed it to operate since 1906.
 As a result, there was a significant drop in money supply, with a worsening in economic activity and public finances, leading to the abandonment of the gold-standard in the country.
-There had been no money issued since 1898 and so the convertible bills issued by the Caixa de Conversão began to replace non-convertible ones, to the point that 40% of the circulating medium was already convertible by 1912.
+In Calmon's view, the Caixa de Conversão would later prove disastrous, when the government authorized it to issue more bills in 1910, which, coupled with the budget deficits recorded from 1908 onward, led to an oversupply of fiat currency.
+There had been no money issued since 1898 and so the convertible bills issued by the Caixa de Conversão began to replace non-convertible ones, to the point that 40% of the circulating currency was already convertible by 1912.
 According to Steven Topik, "Brazil would never again be able to come so close to total convertibility".

+Favorable historiography often contrasts the "social peace" during the presidencies of Afonso Pena and his predecessor Rodrigues Alves with the troubled period of Floriano Peixoto, pointing to the years between 1902 and 1909 as the "high period" of Brazil's Old Republic.
+Historian João Camilo de Olivera Torres remarked that, although the Brazilian Republic "had never known peace", struggles in Brazil would assume "a more conscious and sustained character" from the succession of Afonso Pena onward.
+According to Rubens Ricupero, the end of Pena's term and the rise of Hermes da Fonseca marked the beginning of a long period of agony for the First Brazilian Republic, that would ultimately culminate in its fall in 1930.